geomex/agu_ml_workshop_2019/README.md

 This work was funded by Elder Research Inc., NASA's Earth and Space Science Fellowship (80NSSC18K1417), and Boise State University.
-It is intended for training purposes and case study of CNN's applied to spatial regression problems.
+It is intended for training purposes and exploration of CNN's capabilities and limitations to applications of spatial regression problems.

 ### Cloning the Repository